 If you’re staying in a hotel in the US, most have a do-it-yourself laundry room.
 Of course, many also have a valet laundry service, but it’ll cost you a lot more.
 You can also find a laundromat in almost every city.
 A laundromat may not be quite as convenient, but it’s usually bigger meaning you can get more done at one time.
 Laundromats may also be a bit cheaper.

 We also try to pack synthetic clothes that will dry faster than cotton.
 If you do have synthetic items, you could even wash a few items in the sink as needed.
-You could even carry a Scrubba Wash Bag, which allows you to wash a few small items in a hotel room.
+You could also carry a Scrubba Wash Bag, which allows you to wash a few small items in a hotel room.
 We have one of these portable laundry systems but haven’t used it yet.

 However you do it, consider washing and reusing some items so you don’t have to pack quite as much.

-Pack an E-Reader
+9) Pack an E-Reader (or Tablet)

 If you are a reader, I highly suggest using an e-reader at least while traveling.
-While many people have embraced the digital reader, many still love the feel of paper books.
+While many people have embraced digital readers, many still love the feel of paper books.
 I get it.
 But, a Kindle or iPad is typically smaller and lighter than a single book.
 And if you’re gone long enough to want more than one book, you’ll certainly save space.

 We have hundreds of books on our iPads that we can read anywhere we go.
 And, as long as you have internet you can buy more books even if you’re not near a bookstore.

-Charging Station
+10) Bring a Charging Station

 Whether you are traveling for a weekend, a week, a month or longer, what and how you pack is important.
-No one wants to carry around extra stuff or not have the things you need.
-Yes, you want to be prepared and but there are usually stores where you can buy the stuff you forgot.
+No one wants to carry around extra stuff or not have the items you need.
+Yes, you want to be prepared and there are usually stores where you can buy the stuff you forgot.
 If you can get it right when packing, however, you’ll likely be much happier.

 Travel Resources